tanthanh85/network-automation-course/modules/02_concurrency/lab2.md

 ## Introduction

-Welcome to Module 2 of the Python Basics for Network Automation Lab Guide!
+Welcome to Module 2 of the NASP Lab Guide!
 In this module, you'll get hands-on with concurrency concepts in Python, specifically focusing on data synchronization with `threading` and asynchronous programming with `asyncio`.
 These skills are vital for writing efficient Python scripts that can handle multiple operations concurrently.

 **Lab Objectives:**
 *   Understand and observe race conditions in multi-threaded programs.